javier-angulo/vsphere-graphite/README.md

 ### Backend parameters

 - Type (BACKEND_TYPE): Type of backend to use.
-Currently "graphite", "influxdb", "thinfluxdb" or "elasticsearch" (influx client in the project)
+Currently "graphite", "influxdb", "thinfluxdb" (embeded influx client) or "elasticsearch"

 - Hostname (BACKEND_HOSTNAME): hostname were the backend is running